-Beyond capping of claims, it remains desirable for the Government to give consideration to reviewing the legislative provisions regulating the NGF compensation arrangements.
+As stated in previous annual reports, it is desirable for the Government to give consideration to reviewing the legislative provisions regulating the NGF compensation arrangements.
 Current provisions are largely the same provisions developed when the separate state stock exchanges were amalgamated in the 1980s to form the ASX.
 Time and experience with these provisions has shown inconsistencies in outcomes, excessive costs and difficulties in administration that would be worth addressing.
+In addition to this the Board would like a review of the levy provisions to ensure that when they are needed they are fit for purpose, and a review of the provisions relating to the Financial Development Account (FIDA).